shivannis/xandr-docs-public/xandr-docs/articles/invest/buyer-reach-and-frequency-report.md

 description: Learn about the Buyer Reach and Frequency report that provides valuable insights into the reach and frequency of an advertising campaign.
 ---

-# Buyer Reach and Frequency report in Microsoft Invest
+# Microsoft Invest - Buyer Reach and Frequency report

 The Buyer Reach and Frequency Report holds two parameters as reach which is the number of unique devices or persons exposed to ads and frequency which is the average number of times each unique device or person was exposed to advertisements.
 It helps to draw meaningful conclusions about the impact of cross device on conversion use cases.
 In short, buyers can have an insight on how cross device impacted the number of times a single person saw their ads across all their devices using this report.